neonevm/neon-evm.docs/glossary.md

 ---

 ### Key
-A string of characters (bit string) used by the cryptographic algorithm for encrypting and decrypting messages, setting and verifying a digital signature, as well as identification.
+A string of characters (bit string) is used by the cryptographic algorithm for encrypting and decrypting messages, setting and verifying a digital signature, as well as identification.
 Keys are symmetric (the same key is used for encryption and decryption) and asymmetric (public and private).

 ---